mojaloop/documentation/contributors-guide/standards/README.md

 - **Test Coverage:** [`nyc`](https://github.com/istanbuljs/nyc)
 - **CI:** [`CircleCI`](https://circleci.com/)

+By using these tools and frameworks, we maintain a high level of consistency and maintainability across the codebase, which keeps our developers productive and happy.
+While we don't mandate that donated codebases use these same tools and frameworks, we would like to stress that adoptions that use different tools could create an undue maintenance burden on the Community.

 ### Adopting Open Source Contributions into Mojaloop

 This section provides guidelines regarding the adoption of a contribution to the Mojaloop Open Source repositories.
+Adoption is the process where we as the community work with a contributor to bring a contribution into alignment with our standards and guidelines to be a part of the Mojaloop OSS Codebase.

 >*Note:* Code Contributions are evaluated on a **case-by-case** basis.
-Contributions that don't align to these guidelines not be accepted or require refactoring before being accepted.
+Contributions that don't align to these guidelines will need to go through the incubation phase as described below.
 Other misalignments to these standards (for example, framework choices) may be added to a roadmap for further improvement and OSS Standardization in the future.

-#### Prerequisites
+#### Step 0: Prerequisites

 Before a contribution is to be considered for adoption, it:

-1. Should be in-line with the LevelOne Principles
+1. Should be in-line with the [Level One Project Principles](https://leveloneproject.org/)
-2. Should adhere to the above Style and Design + Implementation Guides
+1. Should adhere to the above Style and Design + Implementation Guides
-3. Should contain basic documentation to get started: the more, the better
+1. Should contain documentation to get started: the more, the better
-4. Contain tests with a high level of coverage.
+1. Contain tests with a high level of coverage.
 At a minimum, a contribution should contain unit tests, but a test suite with unit, integration and functional tests is preferred.
 Refer to the [contributors guide](./tools-and-technologies/automated-testing) for more information.

-#### Guidelines regarding adoption
+#### Step 1: Incubation

-1. Create a private repo on the Mojaloop GitHub organization
+1. Create a private repo within the Mojaloop GitHub organization for the adopted code
-2. Have a sub-team of the DA take a look to make sure its portable \(to OSS\) - aligns with L1P principles, etc, and ensure design is in line with standards
+1. Have a sub-team of the DA take a look to make sure its portable \(to OSS\) - aligns with L1P principles, etc, and ensure design is in line with standards
-3. Check Licensing, and a the Mojaloop License with attribution to donor/contributors
+1. Check Licensing of the contribution and any new dependencies it requires, and add the standard Mojaloop License with attribution to donor/contributors
+1. Assess the current state of the codebase, including documentation, tests, code quality, and address any shortfalls
-4. Assess Performance impact
+1. Assess Performance impact
-5. Create action items \(stories\) to update naming, remove/sanitize any items that are not generic
+1. Create action items \(stories\) to update naming, remove/sanitize any items that are not generic
-6. Configuration for 'modes of operation'
-7. Enable CI/CD pipelines
+1. Inspect and discuss any framework and tooling choices.
+  - If a decision is made to make any changes, add them to the roadmap

+#### Step 2: Public Adoption

+1. Make the project public on Mojaloop GitHub
+1. Announce on the slack `#announcements` channel
+1. Enable CI/CD Pipelines and publish any relevant artifacts, such as Docker Images or npm modules

 ### Versioning